shawnghu/pyggb/README.md

 ## Summary of pipeline performance/decisions:
 - overall estimate a 1/3 success rate end to end, loosely assume that candidate construction files are 1000 tokens, input prompt is 10000 tokens for 100 constructions
-- translation to natural language problems is maybe 3000 tokens, but happens on only semantically valid constructions, so 1000 tokens per construction
+- translation to natural language problems is maybe 3000 toke ns, but happens on only semantically valid constructions, so 1000 tokens per construction
 - validator uses a reasoning model, so maybe 30000 tokens, or 10000 per initial construction
 - assume grader is free, which may not really be true because it can use like 6kW electricity

 -> using current scheme with 4.1-mini for generation/translation, and o4-mini for validation, 10-15 cents per valid problem -> of 89 generated problems, 65 were easy (qwen answered at least 4/5 correct), 7 were medium (openthinker answered at least 4/5 correct), 9 were "above-medium" (openthinker answered at least 1/5 correct), 0 were "probably-hard" (openthinker answered less than 1/5 correct)